 2.2 Importance of Long-term Safety and Efficacy of Biologic Therapies in Children with plaque psoriasis

 To date, there has been very little published on the “real-world” safety and effectiveness of etanercept or other biologics in children with psoriasis.
 Possible malignancy risk is likely to be over a much longer time frame than any currently reported safety follow-up studies.
 Thus, there is a need for ongoing formalised study of children receiving new therapies beyond that of the short-term clinical trial, such that this risk can be evaluated.
 Therefore, it remains important that the long-term safety is evaluated in this group as the combination of exposure to immunosuppressive therapy on an immature immune system and a potentially high lifetime exposure (due to the chronic nature of the disease) may result in a different safety profile than that seen in adults and potentially place them at a higher risk.
 In addition to specific issues around safety, there are the additional challenges of understanding the effects of cytokine blockade in children as they grow, develop, and mature into adults.
-As psoriasis is a lifelong disease it is more prudent to incorporate this relatively small group of paediatric patients within BADBIR as it allows for their seamless follow up as they move into adulthood
+As psoriasis is a lifelong disease it is more prudent to incorporate this relatively small group of paediatric patients within BADBIR as it allows for their seamless follow up as they move into adulthood.

 2.3 Rationale for the inclusion of a third cohort of non-biologic